Complex geometry of moment-angle manifolds: Submanifolds, analytic subsets and meromorphic functions

 \subsection{Divisors and meromorphic functions}

+For simplicity, by a \emph{divisor} on a complex manifold we mean an analytic subset of codimension one.
+(The description of divisors in~$\zk$ obtained below can be easily modified to match the more standard definition of divisors as linear combinations of analytic subsets of codimension one.)

-A \emph{divisor} on a complex manifold is an analytic subset of codimension one.
-For generic initial data, there are only few very special divisors on the complex moment-angle manifold~$\zk$, and this holds without any restrictions on the fan:
+For generic initial data, there are only finitely many divisors on the complex moment-angle manifold~$\zk$, and they are of a very special type.
+This holds without any geometric restrictions on the fan: